SPICE: Semantic Pseudo-labeling for Image Clustering: Method

-Second, we use the top confident samples to estimate the prototype for each cluster based on $P$ and $F$, and then the indices of the cluster centers are assigned to their nearest neighbors as the pseudo labels.
-Formally, the top confident samples for each cluster are defined as
+Given $\mat{P}$ and $\mat{F}$, the top confident samples are selected to estimate the prototypes for each cluster, and then the indices of the cluster prototypes are assigned to their nearest neighbors as the pseudo labels.
+Formally, the top confident samples for each cluster, taking the $k$-th cluster as an example, are selected as: